Cost Your Hemp

 By using this tool you will identify costs for the following:

 - Soil preparation

 - Capital/opportunity costs.

 Thanks are due to Tom Smith for sharing his experience and detailed analysis of growing hemp.
-These were initially set out in an excel spreadsheet which formed the basis of the Cost You Hemp web tool can be accessed on the Growers Forum website.
+The Cost Your Hemp web tool can be accessed on the Growers Forum website.
 Registration is free for State Association members.